Schillingerkurs/schillingerkurs.github.io/_pages/about.md

   - /about.html
 ---

+Hello,

-I am a PhD fellow at EGB and interested in the political economy of developing countries.
+I am currently a PhD fellow at the Department of International Economics, Government and Business at the Copenhagen Business School.
+My research focuses on the intricate relationship between natural resources, politics, and economic development in low-income countries.

-My research examines how financial flows relate to institutional development.
-Since data in this field is often of low quality, I spend a large share of my time on ways to process unstructured data from public records in developing countries.
-This includes data science techniques such as natural language processing (NLP) or network analysis.
-I leverage the outcomes of these efforts to conduct quantitative research and identify causal relations.
+Studying these complex interactions with quantitative methods can be challenging.
+That's why I work with public but unstructured data and various data science techniques, including spatial analysis and Natural Language Processing (NLP).
+My goal is to uncover valuable insights that shed light on the dynamics of resource-driven development, particularly linkages between political and economic actors.

-Before joining EGB, I worked as a Graduate Research Assistant in the Development Economics Research Group (DERG) at the Department of Economics at Københavns Universitet (KU).
-I hold a Msc in Economics from KU and a Bsc in Economics from the University of Heidelberg.
+In addition to my current role, I previously served as a Graduate Research Assistant in the Development Economics Research Group (DERG) at the Department of Economics, Københavns Universitet (KU).
+I hold an MSc in Economics from KU and a BSc in Economics from the University of Heidelberg.
+Recently, I had the opportunity to be a Visiting Research Collaborator at the Department of Politics, Princeton University during the Spring Semester of 2023.

+If you have any questions or would like to discuss potential collaborations, please feel free to reach out to me.